-Check out our video to see all of the fun that’s in store!
+Check out our video from previous dog swims to see the water romping and tail-wagging fun that’s in store for your canine kid.

 Looking for a fun place to spend time with your canine kids?
 You’re in luck!
 The Oakland County area offers a variety of dog parks.
 You and your furry friend can have a great time at any one of the local dog parks playing, socializing, and exercising.
 View all the dog parks in Oakland County below:

 List of Dog Parks in Oakland County